simplecov-ruby/simplecov/README.md

 OUTSIDE of your project's root directory - otherwise you'd end up with billions of coverage reports for source files in the gems you are using.

-Of course you can define your own to remove things like configuration files, tests or whatever you don't need in your coverage report.
+You can define your own to remove things like configuration files, tests or whatever you don't need in your coverage report.

 ### Defining custom filters